 The 1918 A(H1N1) virus (a remote ancestor of the virus that caused the 2009 pandemic) was characterized in the 1990s by Jeffery Taubenberger's team, which analyzed tissue samples preserved in paraffin from collections belonging to the US military health service, taken from two soldiers who died in 1918.
 The same team then revealed the whole genome sequence of the virus in 2005, using viral RNA isolated from the lungs of an Inuit woman, another victim of the 1918 pandemic, who was exhumed from the Alaskan permafrost (deep layers of soil or rock that remain frozen all year round) by Swedish pathologist Johan Hultin.
 Although we now understand a lot more about the pandemic, we still do not know why the 1918 virus was so virulent.
 Elucidating the mystery would help us to evaluate the risks associated with other strains of influenza.
 The scientific investigation goes on...

-"Towards the end of November 1918, Edmond Rostand left his house in Cambo-les-Bains and went to Paris to join in the festivities and soak up the celebratory atmosphere following the end of the First World War.
+"During the final days of November 1918, Edmond Rostand left his house in Cambo-les-Bains and went to Paris to join in the festivities and soak up the celebratory atmosphere following the end of the First World War.
 One evening he went to the Sarah Bernhardt Theater to watch a rehearsal of L'Aiglon starring the great actress.
 He caught a chill in the wings and went home shivering and suffering from chest pains.
 The next day, November 30, his temperature reached 41°C. Two days later he was dead."

 In La grippe “espagnole” en France en 1918-1919 (The "Spanish" Influenza in France in 1918-1919) by Jean Guénel; Histoire des sciences médicales.